cameraki/Magento-Magmi-Via-Cron-Extension/README.md

  cataloginventory_stock
  You may want to add more or change these.
 - On line 37 of app/code/local/Oli/Magmi/Cron.php this is Magmi mode. "create" creates and updates items, "update" updates only, "xcreate" creates only.
+- On line 38 of app/code/local/Oli/Magmi/Cron.php change this to match the name of the profile you have created in Magmi.
+You can use 'default' if you want to use the default profile however this is worth looking at because you want to make sure On the Fly indexing is turned off becauase this extension re-index's your magento store at the end.
+If you use a profile that has On the Fly indexing, it will re-index after each product, taking up a lot of server load for no reason.

 # More info
 You can find more information about the Magmi DataDump API here -> http://wiki.magmi.org/index.php/Magmi_Datapump_API